 A vaudeville star has to leave her daughter with her dead husband's stuffy Boston parents while she makes a living.
 But when the daughter shows some talent, the mother become a stage mother...
 See full summary »

 A singer marries a famous composer, and after a while she gets the itch to go back on the stage.
 However, her husband won't let her.
 When she hears that a popular French singer named "...
 See full summary »

 What is worse for a defender of justice than to find oneself charged and tried for murder and condemned to be executed on the chair?
 Yet, this is what happens to David Rolfe, a brilliant young lawyer, who has hitherto managed to rid the Big Apple of most of its scum of mobsters and racketeers.
 Of course taking it out on gangsters was not the best way to please them and after Rolfe arrested Morgan, an underling of powerful gangster Harry Evans, the latter, aided by his moll Claire Foster, succeeded in having Rolfe wrongly accused of the murder of his own cousin, Phil Long.
 Men are such fools - agreed - but don't forget there is a wiser sex.
 Indeed David Rolfe has a girlfriend, society girl Maragaret Hughes, who decides to go undercover, posing as a woman of easy virtue, all set to find out the evidence of her lover's innocence...
 Written by

-One of over 700 Paramount productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+One of over 700 Paramount productions, filmed between 1929-49, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
 However, because of legal complications, this particular title was not included in the original television package and may have never been televised.
 See more »